xiyuanyang-code/ProbeCode/README.md

     - [x] Add advanced history settings. ✅
 - [ ] Module: basic code splitting part constructing
     - [x] Add basic python parser using `ast`. ✅
-    - [ ] Debug and add more functions for analyzing the tools
+    - [x] Debug and add more functions for analyzing the tools ✅
-    - [ ] Integrate this independent modules into pipeline
+    - [x] Integrate this independent modules into pipeline ✅
     - [ ] View this as a MCP tool calling and refactor the code again
 - [ ] MCP configuration
     - [x] Finish MCP tools settings